square/moshi/README.md

 #### Enums

-Remember to annotate enums with `@JsonClass(generateAdapter = false)` to prevent them from being removed from your code by R8/ProGuard.
+Annotate enums with `@JsonClass(generateAdapter = false)` to prevent them from being removed/obfuscated from your code by R8/ProGuard.

 License
 --------